groundh0g/fauxcabulary.org/_posts/_queue/_NOTES_.md

   ??
 Pseudo - a lawyer's money
   ??
-Literally - a messy path between buildings Package - the collective age of a group of wolves Subtract - the thrust provided by a propeller
+Literally - a messy path between buildings Package - the collective age of a group of wolves Subtraction - the thrust provided by a propeller Mignon - males when exhausted or bored